Non-advective rate of curved step advance on smooth crystal face under steady-state conditions: Mass transport through steady-state diffusion

 This equation is separable and if $c(\xi, \theta, \psi)$ is expressed as \cite[pp. 112-115]{moon88}

 where $A$ is a constant, the solutions are obtained from

-where the primes indicate derivation.
-The first of these is the associated Legendre equation ($p, q$ are constants) and its solutions are linear combinations of the associated Legendre functions \cite{abramowitz64} $\{P_{p-\frac 1 2}^{q}(\xi)\}$ and $\{Q_{p-\frac 1 2}^q(\xi)\}$.
-Of these, the $Q$-functions become irregular for $\eta \to 0$, corresponding to great distance from the torus or close to the $z$-axis and must be excluded for physical reasons.
-The solutions to Eqs~(\ref{theta}) and~(\ref{psi}) are of the same general form.
-Because of the requirement that the solutions be periodic on the torus, there is no linear term even when $p=q=0$, so they are
+where the primes indicate differentiation.
+The first of these is a variant of the associated Legendre equation ($p, q$ are constants) and its solutions are linear combinations of the associated Legendre functions \cite{abramowitz64} $\{P_{p-\frac 1 2}^{q}(\xi)\}$ and $\{Q_{p-\frac 1 2}^q(\xi)\}$.
+However, the $Q$-functions diverge for $\eta \to 0$, corresponding to great distance from the torus or close to the $z$-axis, and must be excluded for physical reasons.

-and $p, q$ are non-negative integers because of the same periodicity requirement, whereas $B_p$, $B_q'$ and $C_p, C_q'$ are arbitrary constants.
-Assuming azimuthal symmetry, Legendre's equation replaces the associated Legendre equation, $B_q' = C_q' = 0$ and the general solution is given by
+Eqs~(\ref{eq:theta}) and~(\ref{eq:psi}) are less intimidating in that they share their mathematical form with the equation-of-motion of the undamped harmonic oscillator.
+The solutions are well-known and, as in the case of the oscillator, for physical reasons of continuity, the solutions have to be periodic around the torus, so that the general form is constrained to

+with $p, q$ integers and $B_p, C_p, B_q', C_q'$ arbitrary constants.
+This set of solutions is more general than we need, however, because we assume azimuthal symmetry and so we may take $q = 0$ and let $\Psi(\psi) \equiv 1$ without any other loss of generality.
+In this case, the general solution reduces to